prisma-collective/docs/docs/patterns/action-learning.md

 5. documentation
 6. various participation signals (more to come)

 Whereas a case-study focusses on a single action-learning journey, this page speaks to action-learning as an underlying pattern repeating throughout all that we're working on.
-Prisma as a platform requires the capability to organise action-learning intensives and communicate this from many perspectives.
+Prisma as a distributed participation platform requires the capability to organise action-learning intensives and communicate this from many perspectives.